AviatrixSystems/Docs/HowTos/Aviatrix_Account_Azure.rst

 2. Assign a role to the Aviatrix Controller Application

-3. Get Application ID, Application Key (Client secret) and Directory ID
+3. Get Application ID, Application Key (Client secret value) and Directory ID

 **Important:** Complete the following steps in order.